TalEliyahu/awesome-security-newsletters/README.md

 - [Unsupervised Learning Community](https://danielmiessler.com/newsletter/) - Daniel spends 20+ hours a week consuming content, and every Monday morning he sends a summary of the most important stories - Daniel Miessler [(@DanielMiessler)](https://twitter.com/DanielMiessler)

 - [IT Security Weekend Catch Up](https://badcyber.com/) - Every week BadCyber [(@badcybercom)](https://twitter.com/badcybercom) put together a curated list of all important security news in one place.

-- [The CyberSecurity Club](https://thecybersecurityclub.beehiiv.com/) - Provides a short summary on all the key topics you may have missed for the week, covering threat intelligence, cybersecurity trends & insights, regulatory developments and vulnerability news.

-- [CyberSec Weekly](https://cybersecweekly.com/) - A weekly cybersecurity newsletter.
-It contains: 3 major cybersecurity stories, a tech joke and a recommended book with a focus on quality over quantity.

 - [Securitynewsletter.co](https://securitynewsletter.co) - A weekly e-mail with the latest security news.
 About 10 items per week plus a "breaches and leaks" section.
 Running since 2016, curated by [@dietervds](https://twitter.com/dietervds).